Tuesday, January 28, 2020

 7. "Queen & Slim"(2019)

 Daniel Kaluuya and Jodie Turner-Smith are much more than just a black "Bonnie and Clyde" in this impressive directorial debut from accomplished music-video director Melina Matsoukas.
-Police brutality is a subject that's impossible to ignore, and Lena Waithe's gripping script handles the timely, combustible subject matter with class and precision.
+Police brutality is a hot topic in the 2010s, and Lena Waithe's gripping script handles the timely, combustible subject matter with class and precision.
 The title characters pictured above are forced on the lam because they fight back, becoming wholly sympathetic folk heroes.
 "Q&S" seems destined to become a cult classic after a relatively quiet theatrical run, and I'm all for it.

 8. "Avengers: Endgame"(2019) The second-biggest movie of the decade(behind "Star Wars: The Force Awakens") was the culmination of Kevin Feige's master plan, a 23-film finale known as 'Phase 3', for all my readers over the age of 23.
 It's impossible to ignore the popularity and impact of the MCU, even if you're a crusty old-timer who really wants to.
 I don't have to worry about spoiling the emotional demise of Robert Downey Jr.'s ringleader Tony Stark, because you probably saw it before I did.
 The three-hour "Endgame", again helmed by the directing duo of Anthony and Joe Russo, has a time travel storyline that brings more levity than should be allowed with the fate of all life in the universe at stake.
 The Marvel era(2008-????) may never be matched.